CogME: A Cognition-Inspired Multi-Dimensional Evaluation Metric for Story Understanding: Materials and Methods

 \subsection{Application to VideoQA Dataset: DramaQA}

-This study evaluated the DramaQA dataset which includes ∼ 16K human-generated QA pairs closely centered around the narrative and characters of a TV drama along with character-level annotations \citep{choi2021dramaqa,bebensee2021}.
-It was created from the English dubbed version of the TV series, \textit{Another Miss Oh,} broadcasted on Korean TV channels in 2016. \textit{Another Miss Oh} consists of 18 episodes with continuity and features several ordinary families, couples, and workplaces.
-Character-centered annotations and QA pairs in DramaQA were manufactured by a small number of trained annotators, about two to five people, according to the same manual for all 18 episodes.
-This dataset designed to reflect various narrative elements in the stage of making questions, seeking a systematic approach from simple information provided by video to complex reasoning about stories \citep{heo2019constructing}.
-The QA set was collected for whole 18 episodes, and the baseline model of DramaQA was trained with the 1st-12th episodes and validated with the 13th-15th episodes.
-The remaining 16th-18th episodes will be available for the test going forward.
+This study evaluated the DramaQA dataset, which included $\sim$16k human-generated QA pairs closely centered around the narrative of a TV series \textit{Another Miss Oh,} along with character-level annotations \cite{Choi2021dramaqa,bebensee2021}.
+The character-centered annotations and five-option multiple-choice QA pairs in DramaQA were generated by approximately two to five trained human annotators using a consistent manual for all 18 episodes.
+The dataset was designed to reflect various narrative elements in the questioning stage, from seeking simple information from the video to reasoning complex causality about the stories \cite{heo2019constructing}.
+The baseline model of DramaQA, i.e., the Multi-level Context Matching (MCM) model \cite{Choi2021dramaqa}, was trained with the 1st to 12th episodes, validated with the 13th to 15th episodes and tested with the 16th to 18th episodes.

-We analyzed the questions in the 13th-15th episodes used to validate.
-By annotating the story elements of CogME to each question, we obtained a correct rate by the elements to profile the strengths and weaknesses of the baseline model.
-In addition, we wanted to find factors that could explain the accuracy of each element.